BCA-Alumni-Portal/Alumni-Portal/README.md

 - GS_SOURCE_SHEET=[The ID of the source google sheets, which will be used for syncing data]

 - GS_EXPORT_SHEET=[The ID of the export google sheets, which will be used for exporting data]

+Once you have filled out all the information in the .example_env, change the file name to .env